Jackpot at the Hippodrome Casino

 The timing couldn’t have been better, at least not for the Hippodrome casino, London.
 The moment I walked past the gaming area in the central London casino, one of the slot machines paid out the entire jackpot, handing the person playing on the machine a cool £12,536 on a £1 spin.
-Considering I was on a guided tour of tour by one of the staff at the Hippodrome, it was pretty good PR.
+Considering I was on a guided tour of tour of the Hippodrome by one of the casino staff, it was pretty good PR.

 I was almost as excited as the woman who had just struck lucky – although I was pretty envious too, as I’d just been playing on the machine just along from her on exactly the same game – but my tour guide Michael was pretty nonchalant.

 ‘Hey, it happens here all the time,’ he shrugged.

 Now I’m not sure that’s strictly true – the casino wouldn’t be very good at making money if it did – but it was certainly a novelty to see the machines paying out for once.
 (I know the woman had probably put in more than a pound before her jackpot spin, but I’m assuming she was still considerably in profit after the £12k payout.)